ImageVisioner/ClickMeIR/README.md

 **20240725 Update**
 The code of our method has been tested and is waiting for formula writing and experimental comparison.3q.

+**20240724 Update**
+We have updated the visualization results, which are very valuable!

 **20240719 Update**
 All code can run successfully on Ubuntu 20.04 LTS, Mac OS, and Windows 10.